RickySkywalker/SR-PredictAO-official/README.md

-# Neural Decision Forest Enhancement For Session-based Recommendation
+# SR-PredictAO: Session-based Recommendation with High-Capability Predictor Add-On
 This is the official PyTorch implementation of *SR-PredictAO: Session-based Recommendation with High-Capability Predictor Add-On*.